somilyadav7/aps-portfolio.github.io/README.md

 ## 🗄️ Design

-  LinkedIn has over 930 million users in 200 countries.
+  LinkedIn[[2]](https://en.wikipedia.org/wiki/LinkedIn) has over 930 million users in 200 countries.
 At peak load, the site is serving nearly 5 million user profile pages a second (a user’s profile page lists things like their job history, skills, recommendations, cringy influencer posts, etc.)

 The workload is extremely read-heavy, where 99% of requests are reads and less than 1% are writes (you probably spend a lot more time stalking on LinkedIn versus updating your profile).

 To manage the increase in traffic, LinkedIn incorporated Couchbase (a distributed NoSQL database) into their stack as a caching layer.
 They’ve been able to serve 99% of requests with this caching system, which drastically reduced latency and cost.

-LinkedIn stores the data for user profiles (and also a bunch of other stuff like InMail messages) in a distributed document database called Espresso (this was created at LinkedIn).
+LinkedIn[[3]](https://blog.quastor.org/p/linkedin-serves-5-million-user-profiles-per-second) stores the data for user profiles (and also a bunch of other stuff like InMail messages) in a distributed document database called Espresso (this was created at LinkedIn).
 Prior to that, they used a relational database (Oracle) but they switched over to a document-oriented database for several reasons….

 **1. Horizontal Scalability**
   Document databases are generally much easier to scale than relational databases as sharding is designed into the architecture.
 The relational paradigm encourages normalization, where data is split into tables with relations between them.
 For example, a user’s profile information (job history, location, skills, etc.) could be stored in a different table compared to their post history (stored in a user_posts table).
 Rendering a user’s profile page would mean doing a join between the profile information table and the user posts table.